bahaidev/bahaiwritings/README.md

 1.  **Tooltips broken?**

+1. Use Wikidata.org language data to transform Arabic (or Persian) to root words for **dictionary** look-up (if not Wiktionary or Wikidata->Wikipedia->language link mapping, then any other free dictionary we might find)

 1. Apply Arabic speech to Hidden Words

 1. We might switch deps to `peerDependencies` to avoid need for separate